Time for the time to change? If Daylight Saving Time is about to start (or end!), these are the 11 things you need to check off your list!

 4. Flip your mattress.
 If you have a no-flip mattress, simply rotate it.
 (This will save on wear and tear!)

 5. Swap out the baking soda in the fridge.
-(It’s probably getting a little stale in there.)
+It’s probably getting a little stale in there!

 6. Reverse your fans.
 If your ceiling fans have a reverse switch go ahead and change it today.
 You want them to spin counter-clockwise in the spring and summer months (it will keep things cooler).
+Switch them to spinning clockwise in the fall and winter.
+If you run your fan on low it really will help warm up your room!

 8. Put together an emergency kit.
-It’s always good to be prepared and spring thunderstorms or winter snowstorm tend to remind us that having items like flashlights (with batteries), first aid kits, and weather radios on hand is a good idea!
+It’s always good to be prepared and spring thunderstorms or winter snowstorm tend to remind us that having items like flashlights (with batteries!), first aid kits, and weather radios on hand is a good idea!

 9. Wash your pillows.
 Think about the last time you washed your pillows…can’t remember?
 That’s what I thought.